XRPLF/xrpl-dev-portal/content/websocket_api.md

 All methods can potentially return any of the following values for the `error` code:

-* unknownCmd - The request does not contain a [command](#api-methods) that the `rippled` server recognizes.
+* `unknownCmd` - The request does not contain a [command](#api-methods) that the `rippled` server recognizes.
-* jsonInvalid - (WebSocket only) The request is not a proper JSON object.
+* `jsonInvalid1 - (WebSocket only) The request is not a proper JSON object.
-    * JSON-RPC returns a 400 Bad Request error in this case instead.
+    * JSON-RPC returns a 400 Bad Request HTTP error in this case instead.
-* missingCommand - (WebSocket only) The request did not specify a `command` field.
+* `missingCommand` - (WebSocket only) The request did not specify a `command` field.
-    * JSON-RPC returns a 400 Bad Request error in this case instead.
+    * JSON-RPC returns a 400 Bad Request HTTP error in this case instead.
-* tooBusy - The server is under too much load to perform this command right now.
+* `tooBusy` - The server is under too much load to perform this command right now.
 Generally not returned if you are connected as an admin.
-* noNetwork - The server is having trouble connecting to the rest of the Ripple Network (and is not running in stand-alone mode).
+* `noNetwork` - The server is having trouble connecting to the rest of the Ripple Network (and is not running in stand-alone mode).
-* noCurrent - The server does not know what the current ledger is, due to high load, network problems, validator failures, incorrect configuration, or some other problem.
+* `noCurrent` - The server does not know what the current ledger is, due to high load, network problems, validator failures, incorrect configuration, or some other problem.
-* noClosed - The server does not have a closed ledger, typically because it has not finished starting up.
+* `noClosed` - The server does not have a closed ledger, typically because it has not finished starting up.
-* wsTextRequired - (WebSocket only) The request's [opcode](https://tools.ietf.org/html/rfc6455#section-5.2) is not text.
+* `wsTextRequired` - (WebSocket only) The request's [opcode](https://tools.ietf.org/html/rfc6455#section-5.2) is not text.

 ## Formatting Conventions ##